 - The tenant may vacate voluntarily

-- If none of the above, proceed to Step 3
+- If none of the above happens, proceed to Step 3

 Once the notice period expires with no resolution, you file an unlawful detainer complaint in Superior Court.
-This lawsuit formally asks the court to order the tenant to leave and pay any money owed.
+This is the formal lawsuit asking the court to order the tenant out and award you any money owed (back rent, damages, court costs).

 Required Documents

-- Unlawful Detainer Complaint: Legal document stating your case
+- Unlawful Detainer Complaint (UD-100): The legal document stating your case and the facts supporting eviction

-- Summons: Notice to the tenant of the lawsuit
+- Summons (SUM-130): Court-issued notice informing the tenant of the lawsuit

-- Civil Case Cover Sheet: Court administrative form
+- Civil Case Cover Sheet (CM-010): Court administrative form

 - Copy of the Notice: The notice you served on the tenant